 FREQUENTLY ASKED QUESTIONS

-When Visiting a Preschool
+Questions to Ask When Visiting a Preschool or Childcare Program

 Most of us are familiar with the basic questions we should ask when considering a preschool, such as child-to-teacher ratios, teacher qualifications and staff turnover.
+Here are a few other things to consider when visiting a preschool.
+There are no right or wrong answers, just information a parent should have.

 Do any other groups or persons not involved with the preschool use the facility during preschool hours?